jbarneyy/static-site-generator/README.md

 # static-site-generator
-Application to generate static websites built in Python.
+Application to generate static websites by translating markdown into HTML, built in Python.